bsdfbenchmark/bbm/docs/index.rst

 ``Clang``.
 BBM uses ``cmake`` for makefile generation and ``sphinx+doxygen`` for documentation generation.

 BBM is still under development.
-BBM currently (version 0.5.0, July 2023) supports:
+BBM currently (version 0.5.1, August 2023) supports:

-* 32 BSDF and variants reference implementations (evaluation and importance sampling)
+* 34 BSDF and variants reference implementations (evaluation and importance sampling)
 * support for reading the MIT-MERL measured BSDFs
 * python bindings for BSDF models
 * a plugin for Mitsuba 1 (RGB and homogeneous BSDFs only)